- Search The Registry

 - Creating Support

 George W. Williams

-George Washington Williams, a Black historian, officer, and writer was born on this date in 1849.
+On this date, George Washington Williams, a Black historian, minister, officer, and writer, was born in 1849.

 He charged that the slave trade was still active in Africa through the cooperation of the European powers, and workers were being exploited and denied access to the wealth they produced.
 Williams' grueling travels to Africa took a tremendous toll upon his health.
 George Washington Williams died in England in 1891.

 Copyright 1994 Visible Ink Press, Detroit, MI